smukov/smukov.github.io/_posts/2016-5-15-Apex-Array-Filter-LINQ.md

 ## Ideas for improvement

 I didn't had the time yet, nor the need, but this class can be easily improved to accept groups of filter conditions to which you could apply the `OR` or `AND` logical operators.
-The code currently applies `OR` logic to multiple filter conditions.